Stephen Van Evera

 “He [Barack Obama] doesn’t hang with the Washington elite.
 He likes to hang around with his old friends from Chicago.
 ‘Hey Barack!
 Just for these eight years will you immerse yourself in this smelly place called Washington and spend time with these people, having a beer?’”

 So, talking about public diplomacy, evaluation and discourse in the U.S., where do you think it went wrong for America?
 I know that The Tobin Project aims to introduce the issues you have written about over the years.

-I have been frustrated that the American approach to the Al Qaeda problem has not addressed the ideas piece; both Bush and Obama have been incompetent in trying to effect the terms of debate abroad.
+I have been frustrated that the American approach to the Al Qaeda problem has not been addressed – the ideas piece; both Bush and Obama have been incompetent in trying to affect the terms of debate abroad.
 They haven’t invested at all in dealing with the Al Qaeda worldview.
-I think this is a grotesque worldview that is not hard to defeat but we’re only spending a billion and half on public diplomacy.
+I think this is a grotesque worldview that is not hard to defeat but we’re only spending a billion and a half on public diplomacy.

 The Bush Administration’s view of the Middle East was that the only thing wrong with the region was that people were not frightened of the United States.
 They had a bully theory in politics, and thought ‘these shitty little countries are acting up cause they’re not scared.’